 Yaya’s attempts to receive surgery were unsuccessful.
 She tried not to let unkind comments from strangers discourage and shame her, but the pressure to hide herself away was strong.
 She spent much of her time inside, and when she was forced to go out in public she wore fabric draped across her face in an attempt to mask her tumor.

 For eight years, Yaya fought — for herself, for her husband, and most of all, for Moonira.
 Finally, her miracle arrived in the form of a floating hospital!
 After Yaya came onboard the Africa Mercy, her kind spirit was immediately evident.
 Despite facing hardships and rejection, she refused to become bitter.
-Instead, she was quick to offer help translating for other patients and reassuring people around her that they could relax and trust the volunteer nurses and surgeons.
+Instead, she was quick to offer help translating for other patients and reassuring people around her that they could relax and trust the volunteer nurses and surgeons on the hospital ship.

 “I feel beautiful and happy!” she exclaimed with infectious confidence.
 When her husband saw her for the first time after surgery, his joy was also evident as he said, “You became so beautiful!”